 - 1. The Stencil Shadows method is more accurate.
-The Shadow Maps give less sharp shadows (compare 2 and 4).
+The Shadow Maps give less sharp shadows (compare 2 and 4 in the picture).
 Completely or almost invisible shadows can be rendered by Shadow Maps when a very thin object is located very close to a large surface (compare 1 and 3). - 2.
-When you are walking around, rendering in the Shadow Maps mode is faster if Shadow Maps Quality is set to the intermediate or lower values.
+When you are "walking around", rendering in the Shadow Maps mode is faster if Shadow Maps Quality is set to the intermediate or lower values.